EdDataScienceEES/tutorial-Kirstb-04/index.md

 One of the first things I struggled with when I first started to use Github was how to move files.
 I got very frustrated but soon realised

 ## 1c.
-Changing File Names & deleting files
+Changing File Names & Deleting Files

 ## 1d.
 Undoing Commits

 ## 1e.
-Merge conflicts - what do they mean?
+Merge Conflicts - what do they mean?

-## 2. What is a markdown?
+## 2. What is a Markdown?

 https://ourcodingclub.github.io/tutorials/rmarkdown/

 ## 3a.
-Images and text
+Images and Text

 ## 3b.
-Adding links
+Adding Links

 ## 3c.
-General formatting
+General Formatting

-## 4. Bonus section - General tips for a professional markdown
+## 4. Bonus Section - General tips for a professional markdown

 The style and layout of your markdown will vary depending on your specific project, but these are some general tips that are good to keep in mind, read on to find out!